 The fast pace of change is creating new best practices — and opportunities

 by Gavin B. DeanMr.
 Dean is assistant vice president for enrollment at Colonial Life and Unum, where he leads strategy and development of company enrollment and benefit counseling assets.
-Dean has a broad background in the benefits industry with roles in direct-to-consumer sales, client management and health care reform.
-For more information, contact Dean at 803-678-6210 or e-mail him at gdean@ColonialLife.com.
+Connect with him at 803-678-6210 or at gdean@ColonialLife.com.

 Today’s consumers are hard to please.
 They have high expectations based on their experiences with top retailers.

 They want to be able to talk, type, text and tweet their questions, concerns, answers and reviews.
 And they demand not only high-quality products, but also accessible information and support at the click of a button.

 Meanwhile, the benefits landscape is rapidly changing: health plan consolidation, foreign entrants into the U.S. marketplace and a shift in the benefits spend between employers and employees are creating even more uncertainty in the benefits industry.

 But change is also creating new opportunities.
 Brokers and benefits providers willing to take advantage of technological advancements can expand the traditional benefits enrollment in ways no one even imagined just a decade ago.

 From decision-support tools to active enrollment capabilities to integrated HR, benefits, compliance and payroll systems, your benefits partner should be taking the opportunity to stay relevant in this fast-changing market and make enrollment more simple, modern and personal than ever before.